tesselle/khroma/README.md

 ## Overview

-Color blindness affects a large number of individuals \[1\].
+Color blindness affects a large number of individuals.
 When communicating scientific results colour palettes must therefore be carefully chosen to be accessible to all readers.

 This R package provides an implementation of Paul Tol’s colour schemes
-\[2\].
+\[1\].
 These schemes are ready for each type of data (qualitative, diverging or sequential), with colours that are distinct for all people, including colour-blind readers.
 This package also provides tools to simulate colour-blindness and to test how well the colours of any palette are identifiable.
-To simulate colour-blindness in production-ready R figures you may be interested in the [`colorblindr`](https://github.com/clauswilke/colorblindr) package.
+To simulate colour-blindness in production-ready R figures you may also be interested in the [`colorblindr`](https://github.com/clauswilke/colorblindr) package.

-For specific uses, several scientific thematic schemes (geologic timescale, land cover, FAO soils, etc.) are implemented.
-Note that these colour schemes may not be colour-blind safe.
+For specific uses, several scientific thematic schemes (geologic timescale, land cover, FAO soils, etc.) are implemented, but these colour schemes may not be colour-blind safe.

 All these colour schemes are implemented for use with base R `graphics`